szabgab/slides/python-programming/advanced_exceptions.md

 ## Exercies: Raise My Exception
 {id: exercise-exception-raise-my-exception}

+This is very similar to the exercise the first chapter about exceptions, but in this case you need to create your own hierarchy of exception classes.

 * Write a function that expects a positive integer as its single parameter.
 * Raise exception if the parameter is not a number.
 * Raise a different exception if the parameter is not positive.